fybrik/fybrik/pipeline/README.md

    2. The controller will be setup so it watches all namespaces for FybrikApplications.
    3. You cannot run namespaced scoped and cluster scoped in same cluster.

-2. When deploying a Fybrik instance as namespaced scoped:
-   1. You can only create FybrikApplication custom resources from one namespace.
-The default will be to allow only creating from the *system* namespace.
-You can override this behavior by setting the use_application_namespace environment variable to true, the bootstrap code will create the *system*-app namespace and necessary objects to allow creating FybrikApplications.
+2. When deploying a Fybrik instance as namespaced scoped, you can only create FybrikApplication custom resources from one namespace.
+The default behavior set up by the pipeline, will allow creating FybrikApplication resourcss from the *system*-app namespace.
+You can override this behavior by setting the use_application_namespace environment variable to false.
+The bootstrap code will create the *system*-app namespace and necessary objects to allow creating FybrikApplications.
 Hint: You will see the application namespace in the -p mesh-for-data-values= in the tkn command that is returned from running the bootstrap script.

-3. When using wkc-connector, the wkc-credentials secret must be in the same namespace you are using when creating FybrikApplication custom resources.
-The bootstrap script will unconditionally create a wkc-credentials secret in *system* namespace.
-   1. If running cluster scoped (i.e cluster_scoped=true) and you use a different namespace than *system* for your FybrikApplications, you will need to create a wkc-credentials secret in that namespace.
-   2. If running namespaced scoped (i.e cluster_scoped=false) and you set use_application_namespace=true, bootstrap will create the secret in *system*-app.

 ## Building code from your development environment